kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 concrete proposals in this area yet.

 ### Binding multiple PVCs in one transaction
-TODO (beta): More details

-For the alpha phase, this is not required.
-Since the scheduler is serialized, a partial binding failure should be a rare occurrence.
-Manual recovery will need to be done for those rare failures.
+There are no plans to handle this, but a possible solution is presented here if the need arises in the future.
+Since the scheduler is serialized, a partial binding failure should be a rare occurrence and would only be caused if there is a user or other external entity also trying to bind the same volumes.

-One approach to handle this is to rollback previously bound PVCs using PV taints and tolerations.
-The details will be handled as a separate feature.
+One possible approach to handle this is to rollback previously bound PVCs on error.
+However, volume binding cannot be blindly rolled back because there could be user's data on the volumes.

-For rollback, PersistentVolumes will have a new status to indicate if it's clean or dirty.
+For rollback, PersistentVolumeClaims will have a new status to indicate if it's clean or dirty.
 For backwards compatibility, a nil value is defaulted to dirty.
 The PV controller will set the status to clean if the PV is Available and unbound.
 Kubelet will set the PV status to dirty during Pod admission, before adding the volume to the desired state.

-Two new PV taints are available for the scheduler to use:
-* ScheduleFailClean, with a short default toleration.
-* ScheduleFailDirty, with an infinite default toleration.

-If scheduling fails, update all bound PVs and add the appropriate taint depending on if the PV is clean or dirty.
-Then retry scheduling.
-It could be that the reason for the scheduling failure clears within the toleration period and the PVCs are able to be bound and scheduled.

-If all PVs are bound, and have a ScheduleFail taint, but the toleration has not been exceeded, then remove the ScheduleFail taints.

-If all PVs are bound, and none have ScheduleFail taints, then continue to schedule the pod.
+If scheduling fails, update all bound PVCs with an annotation, "pv.kubernetes.io/rollback".
+The PV controller will only unbind PVCs that are clean.
+Scheduler and kubelet needs to reject pods with PVCs that are undergoing rollback.

 ### Recovering from kubelet rejection of pod
-TODO (beta): More details

-Again, for alpha phase, manual intervention will be required.

-For beta, we can use the same rollback mechanism as above to handle this case.
+We can use the same rollback mechanism as above to handle this case.
 If kubelet rejects a pod, it will go back to scheduling.
-If the scheduler cannot find a node for the pod, then it will encounter scheduling failure and taint the PVs with the ScheduleFail taint.
+If the scheduler cannot find a node for the pod, then it will encounter scheduling failure and initiate the rollback.

 ### Making dynamic provisioning topology aware
 TODO (beta): Design details